 CFR § 396 gives guidance for inspection, repair and maintenance for commercial trucks.
 This regulation first requires that the drivers, officers, mechanics, and others involved with the trucking company understand the maintenance rules.
 Second, the rules require that every carrier company “must systematically inspect, repair, and maintain … all motor vehicles….”
 This does not give specifics, since each fleet of trucks may require different levels of maintenance.
 For example, a company with only three trucks may need each truck maintained more often than a fleet with over 100 trucks.

 One maintenance rule specifically requires the truck’s parts to be in working order.
 CFR § 396.3(a)(1) requires that “[p]arts and accessories shall be in safe and proper operating condition at all times.”
 This means that any truck that is put on the road with faulty or damaged parts is automatically in violation of this regulation.
-Every motor carrier must also have certified brake inspectors. § 396.25 requires these inspectors to have special certifications and training specifically in making sure that brakes are safe.
+Every motor carrier must also have certified brake inspectors. § 396.25 requires these inspectors to have special certifications and training specifically to avoid brake failure while making sure that brakes are safe.

 With these regulations, it is very difficult for any trucking company to deny liability for putting a truck on the road with unsafe brakes.
 These rules work to keep manufacturers on their toes, constantly inspecting and ensuring the safety of their trucks and drivers.
 Failing to do so may make them liable for accidents their drivers or faulty equipment cause.